davidbartonau/lvm-thin-sendrcv/README.md

 # Goals
 This is literally the start of the project.
 So far there is nothing.
 Goals for the project are:
-- Write useful libraries to snapshot the LV, snapshot the thin metadata, and extract the changed blocks and block sizes
+- ~~Write useful libraries to snapshot the LV, snapshot the thin metadata, and extract the changed blocks and block sizes~~
-- Basic proof of concept.
+- ~~Basic proof of concept.
 Synchronise two manually created snapshots between 2 servers.
-Probably using dd over ssh or something else lame.
+Probably using dd over ssh or something else lame.~~
-- Extract things like block size and thin volume using lvs and co.
+- ~~Extract things like block size and thin volume using lvs and co.~~
-- Create and delete the snapshots as well as synchronise
+- ~~Create and delete the snapshots as well as synchronise~~
 - Server mode over ssh
 - Run as a daemon so that your LVs are continuously synchronised.
 This requires robust error handling
-- Alerts / monitoring
+- Alerts / monitoring / emails
 - Ensure continuous consistency at the destination e.g. when there is a failure partway through the sync.
 Probably by snapshotting at the destination.
 - Allowing for synchronising to a file.
 This would be VERY useful.
-- Verify the snapshot at both ends
+- Verify the snapshot at both ends (probably daily, as otherwise we are reading the LV every time)
 - Automate the original send (something like blocksync) and possibly LV or file creation.
 - World domination!

 There is absolutely no intent to support synchronising without a snapshot.

 # Technical approach
 Thin LVM is not the most well documented API.
 The high level approach for now is: